MD-Zero/CodeStacker/README.rst

 CodeStacker
 ===========

-A homemade Python build system for C++ projects.
+A Python3 build system for C++ projects.